FatFriedFish/SegNetForECE285/README.md

 # Description

-This is project Semantic Segmentation by a Deep Encoder-Decoder Fully Convolutional Neural Network, which is developed by team CRY FOR LEARNING composed of Chen Du, Rui Cao and Yuihan Long.
+This is project Semantic Segmentation by a Deep Encoder-Decoder Fully Convolutional Neural Network, which is developed by team CRY FOR LEARNING composed of Chen Du, Rui Cao and Yuhan Long.

 ## Getting Started